 <img src="image.gif" alt="Image">

-Initially, alt text was created for the visually impaired to identify online images.
+Alt text was initially created for the visually impaired to help identify online images.
 Screen-reading software reads this text aloud to its users.
-Alt text also appears in place of images on browsers that block them.
-Too, the text shows up in place of its image when pages don’t load correctly (often due to low bandwidth).
+Alt text also appears in place of images on browsers that block them and shows up in place of its image when pages don’t load correctly.

 In addition to making your site more accessible, alt text is read by search engine crawlers.
-When cataloguing and ranking websites, crawlers “view” your images using this portion of code.
-Next, it decides the value of the image in relation to its page and your site overall.
+It is important to develop a web design and format that optimizes SEO and crawlers.
+When ranking websites, crawlers view your images using this portion of code.
+It then decides the value of the image in relation to its page and your site overall.

 Why Is Alt Text Important?